Free eBay price checker 2026

 Clear, well-lit, full item in frame works best.

 eBay is the largest marketplace for used goods, with millions of completed sales every day.
-Sold prices reflect real buyer behavior, not seller wishful thinking.
+Relevant sold prices add transaction evidence to the tool's directional active-listing result.

 Anyone can list an item for any price.
-Sold listings show what buyers actually paid, which is the only number that matters for valuation.
+Sold listings show what buyers actually paid for those completed transactions, making close matches useful validation.

 Current market data